neishm/fstd2nc/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit --minimal-metadata    Don't include RPN record attributes and other internal
+  -h, --help            show this help message and exit --version             show program's version number and exit --progress            Display a progress bar during the conversion.
+Requires
+                        the "progress" module.
+  --minimal-metadata    Don't include RPN record attributes and other internal
                         information in the output metadata.
   --ignore-typvar       Tells the converter to ignore the typvar when deciding